deliapater/widgets/README.md

 Mutations and actions are used to modify the state (e.g., setWidgets, toggleLinked, changeColor, etc.).

 #### Responsive Design
-The layout is designed to be mobile-first and responsive.
-On smaller screens (mobile), the widget list is displayed as a vertical stack.
-On larger screens, the widgets are displayed in a horizontal layout.
-The title is centered on mobile screens and left-aligned on larger screens.
+The layout is designed to be responsive and adaptable across various screen sizes.
+On smaller screens, elements are stacked vertically for optimal viewing and interaction.
+On larger screens, the layout transitions to a horizontal arrangement to utilize the available space effectively.
+The title dynamically adjusts its alignment—centered on smaller screens and left-aligned on larger ones—for a visually balanced experience.

 #### Technologies Used
 TypeScript: Used for type safety and enhancing development efficiency with strong typing.
 Vue 3: The frontend framework for building the application.
 Vuex: Used for state management.
 Tailwind CSS: A utility-first CSS framework for rapid UI development.
-Bootstrap: Used for some UI elements, such as switches and checkboxes.
+MaterialUi: Used for some UI elements, such as switches and checkboxes.
 Storybook: For building and testing UI components in isolation.

 ### Storybook (UI Component Testing)